allfed/GeomagneticModel/README.md

 Example 2.
 - prints some info to stdout
 - displays a plot of substations at risk of electricity loss for the whole world.
-Note: unclear what the colour bar is.
+Note: Colour bar is an overkill, result is binary: outage or no outage per sector.
-- displays a plot of predicted electricity fraction by country Note: meaning unclear.
+- displays a plot of predicted electricity loss (as a fraction: amount lost over total consumption) by country.
+WARNING: doesn't display countries correctly.
 - saves the first plot to Data/SmallData/Figures/0.01peryearOutage.png.
 WARNING: collision without other plots of this kind, see Example 1.
 - creates CELEpop.pkl file